lanakamareddine/Python-Project/README.md

 # Spike Threshold Detector & Time Stamp Generator
 ## Background:

-This project implements a simple spike detection algorithm for extracellular neuronal recordings in Python.
+This project implements a simple spike detection algorithm for intracellular neuronal recordings in Python.

 The algorithm detects spikes by identifying the first time the signal crosses a threshold.
 A separate threshold is calculated for each recording channel using the Median Absolute Deviation (MAD).
 The detected spike locations are returned as timestamps in milliseconds.